 What is a Scope of Accreditation?

 A scope of accreditation is the official and detailed statement of activities the laboratory is accredited for.
-In essence, it is an formal list of tests and/or calibrations that your laboratory is accredited to perform.
+In essence, it is a formal list of tests and/or calibrations that your laboratory is accredited to perform.

-When you are looking to becoming accredited to ISO/IEC 17025, the scope is a critical part of this process – much more detailed than Scope requirements in other ISO Management System Standards (like ISO 9001).
+When you are looking to become accredited to ISO/IEC 17025, the scope is a critical part of this process – much more detailed than Scope requirements in other ISO Management System Standards (like ISO 9001).
 Many laboratories forget about the importance of defining their scope when getting accredited or re-accredited.
-Rather than careful consideration, organizations will often quickly put their scope together and submit it the accreditation body without thoroughly considering what activities they want to be accredited to perform.
+Rather than careful consideration, organizations will often quickly put their scope together and submit it to the accreditation body without thoroughly considering what activities they want to be accredited to perform.
 When defining your scope, you should consider what is functional for both you and your customers.

-In essence the scope of accreditation serves two purposes:
+In essence, the scope of accreditation serves two purposes:

 - To define the specific areas the laboratory’s activities that are to be covered the the accreditation

 - To provide the user of an accredited laboratory with a clear idea of the specific calibrations covered by the accreditation.